Title: On the Wings of Unexpected Change

 “But you cannot deny you have brought us to a higher profile than was intended in this galaxy,” Weir argued back.
 “Negotiations and low profiles are good things to cultivate if you don’t want to go to war.”

 “Actually I could deny that, but that is neither here nor there.
-We are now a part of the Pegasus Galaxy and that means we have to live by at least some of their rules.
+We are now a part of the Pegasus Galaxy and that means we have to live by at least some of their rules and dangers.
 The supplies we have aren’t going to be enough to make sure that the Expedition will live until General O’Neill can get either of the two ships under construction out here unless we augment them.
 The Athosians, while apparently unwelcome by you, will be invaluable in that respect.
 They know what is edible here, who trades and who doesn’t, and frankly, who to trust,” John said.

 “They can no more be considered trustworthy than the Taliban,” Weir argued.
 “We got their home destroyed, their people killed and then we moved them here, to the center of their religious structure.
 And we have living examples of the very peoples that left them to die at the hands of the Wraith.”

 “Actually, I find them far more trustworthy than the Taliban.
-And most of Congress for that matter,” John countered.
+Or most of Congress for that matter,” John countered.
 He was holding onto his even-temperedness by teeth and toenail.
 “From everything that Teyla, the leader of the Athosians, has told me, this wouldn’t be the first time they have been chased off Athos.
 It happened several generations ago and they were folded into some kinclans they have on other planets.
 After the planet recovered from some disaster, they moved back.

 “The people who died?
 Most of the Athosians don’t expect to see the equivalent of middle age, Dr. Weir, let alone die a natural death.
 The one woman they have who is old is revered since she has lived so long.
 If they are folded under our banner and kept safe, Charin may be the first Athosian in almost 200 years to die of old age and not the hand of a Wraith.
-As for the religion?
+As for their religion?
 Most of the Athosians I have met seem to realize that Atlantis is a city.
 She isn’t their Ancestors.
 And as such, isn’t a place to be worshipped.”
 The explanation was calm, and he kept his voice even.

 John wanted the Athosians on Atlantis for a lot of reasons.
 First on the list was that he had no idea how they were going to feed everyone they had on the city.
 There had been at least one botanist included in the Expedition, but he had no idea if he or she knew what to do with food crops.
 He sure as hell didn’t.
 And for all that the village on Athos had resembled something out of old Westerns, the people had been plump and healthy.
 That spoke well of their ability to find food.